U Idioms

 up for (something)

-- enthusiastic about something
+- to be enthusiastic about something

 The entire school was up for the final football game of the season.